syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### snapSettings.verticalGridLines.linesInterval `Array`
 {:#members:snapsettings-verticalgridlines-linesinterval}

-Specifies pattern of lines and gaps of vertical gridlines
+A pattern of lines and gaps that defines a set of horizontal gridlines

 #### Default Value